The following provides the lists of municipalities and information about their obligations as qualified donees under the Income Tax Act.

 - the name and address of the qualified donee;

-- its unique serial number;
+- a unique serial number;

 - the place or locality where the receipt was issued;

-- the day or year the donation was received;
+- the date the gift was received;

 - the full name, including middle initial, and address of the donor;